This presentation will explain the following points in brief

 |SUBSEA PIPELINE ZONES||LOCATION||REASON|

 |LANDFALL AREA||2||FOR FREQUENT HUMAN ACTIVITY ALONG THE PIPELINE ROUTE.
 NOTE: SHIPS ARE TREATED UNDER HUMAN ACTIVITY|

 |500 m NEAR SHORE ADJACENT TO LANDFALLS||2|

-Pipeline design shall be based on potential failure consequence.
+Pipeline design shall be based on potential failure consequences.

 |Low||Low risk of human injury and minor environmental and economic consequences.
 (Installation phase)|